After years spent in different sectors of the education system, one thing I know for sure is that concentration in children doesn’t always come easy.

 6 | Use a “pairing chart”

 By teaching your child to pair specific emotions (I feel angry) with appropriate responses (I can color my mandala), you can teach your child about self-control.
 Help your child identify different emotions, then help him or her brainstorm appropriate reaction to those emotions.
 Write those reactions done and hang your “pairing chart” where your child can see it.
+If you need help, The Emotions Kit is filled with resources to help reinforce your child’s emotion regulation skills.

 7 | Encourage make-believe play